 Built Elements Monitoring Project

-Surveyors shall be on site performing laser scans of ruins and retaining walls.
-Work is subject to weather.
-Visitor access to the ruins is considered a priority, and will only be restricted when necessary for safety reasons.
+Surveyors are on site performing laser scans of ruins and retaining walls.
+Visitor access to the ruins is of priority, and will only be restricted for safety reasons.
 Scanning of popular buildings are planned to occur in the mornings prior to 9am.

 Separate Prison Masonry Conservation